aumpatel3113/SportCred-Web-App/doc/sprint0/process.md

 hold voting sessions to help make decisions and to get a clear look at each team members' opinions.

 ## Coming Up With User Stories
-Our team prioritised user stories based on how effectively it would satisfy important features given by our client, SportsCred, and how well such a feature would define or make our software stand out against our competitors.
-For instance, having a debate section and points system are some of the main features of the software that SportsCred desires, and is also the feature of their application which is unique to its competition.
+Our team prioritised user stories based on how effectively it would satisfy important features given by our client, SportCred, and how well such a feature would define or make our software stand out against our competitors.
+For instance, having a debate section and points system are some of the main features of the software that SportCred desires, and is also the feature of their application which is unique to its competition.
 And so, any user stories relating to those would be prioritised.
 One or two rounds of voting were needed to come to a consensus for the point estimate.
 Our team would collaboratively come up with a reasonable point estimate together, so the amount of voting sessions conducted were scarce.

 ## Team Meetings